Healthy Living: What makes a healthy body?

 - For children or teens, click here.

-There is a caveat to BMI though, Dr. Doll says it does not consider lean mass.
+There is a caveat to BMI though: Doll says it does not consider lean mass.

 "Someone who is very muscular, more dense and particularly someone who is on the shorter side, they might have a high BMI but still be physically fit," she explains.